Skip to main content

 Master Production Schedule freezing

-Freezing the MPS means locking the first couple of periods a certain amount of time, e.g. a week or two, before production according to the schedule starts.
-This is done to prevent last-minute changes that create confusion and bottlenecks that slow down production and, ultimately, ruin your plans.
+Freezing the MPS means locking the first couple of periods a certain amount of time, e.g. a week or two, before production starts according to the schedule.
+This is done to prevent last-minute changes that may slow down production and, ultimately, ruin your plans.

 Available to Promise